 - Using frozen berries means they are conveniently available any time of the year.
 Buy strawberry pieces to save money.

-- Substitute any kind of plain, unflavored yogurt for the Greek yogurt specified in the recipe.
+- Substitute any unflavored yogurt for the Greek yogurt specified in the recipe.
 However, substituting thinner or thicker yogurt may require an adjustment in the amount of water you add at the end.

 - No yogurt in the house?
 Try substituting sour cream for the yogurt.
-Or, make your own yogurt at home.
+Or make homemade yogurt.

 - Yogurt gets thicker as it chills.
 Consequently, don’t hesitate to add more water if your dressing is too thick after refrigeration.

 How to make Strawberry Yogurt Salad Dressing:

 Pin the picture below to save for later.

 If you make this and enjoy the recipe, it would help me and others if you would return to this post and leave a rating (on the recipe card itself underneath the picture).
 Although always appreciated, no comment is required.
 Thank you for visiting!
 Paula